csavaro/pyPosControl/README.md

+# This branch is useless and will become obsolete
+# It has been merged with branch controlPosition

 # Look at main.py
 ## What you need to have
 - A csv file with positions, first line should be for configuration.
 Position values unit is in mm from start position.